pantamit2003/Movie-Analysis/README.md

   Country Column: For the movie's release country.

-4.Excel Text to Columns Transformation: The Excel Text to Columns feature has been used for this transformation, which allows data to be split into separate columns.
+4. Excel Text to Columns Transformation: The Excel Text to Columns feature has been used for this transformation, which allows data to be split into separate columns.

 # Question to Answer